World Baseball Classic Week Two Recap

 Like us on Facebook here

 Posted on March 17, 2013, in The Rest: Everything Baseball, World Baseball Classic and tagged @rja206, andruw jones, at&t park, dominican republic cmb, dominican republic wbc, fernando rodney, japan baseball, japan wbc 2013, japan world baseball classic, kalian sams, mlbreports, netherlands prospects, netherlands wbcc, pedro strop, puerto rico cmb, puerto rico wbc, sam evans, tokyo dome, uba wbc, USA WBC, wandy rodriguez, wbc 2013, world baseball classic, xander bogaerts.
 Bookmark the permalink.
-Leave a comment.
+Comments Off on World Baseball Classic Week Two Recap.